 There were many other steps, including admiring the beauty of the presentation.
 The tea bowl, utensils, scroll and flowers were particularly chosen for the cherry blossom season of spring.

 Soyu Tanaka has demonstrated the tea ceremony countless times – on this day, at the Hanamatsuri Festival at the Orange County Buddhist Church -- and won acclaim for preserving and sharing Japanese culture.
 The tea master of the Omotesenke School has studied tea for six decades, trained about 100 students and shared the 500-year quintessential Japanese art form at festivals and other cultural gatherings, schools, universities and even an anime exhibition.

 The ancient art offers rich lessons for modern society, the tea master said.
 The ceremony is not about ritualistic steps to mix hot water with powdered tea.
-It is a life path of deep spiritual values -- “kei, sei, jaku, wa” – or respect, purity, tranquility and harmony.
+It is a life path of deep spiritual values -- “wa, kei, sei, jaku” – or harmony, respect, purity, and tranquility.

 Among these values, Soyu Tanaka said, her most cherished is wa, or harmony.

 Kathy Keller has studied with Soyu Tanaka since 1982.
 She first learned tea in Japan, where she lived for two years when her husband, an engineer with McDonnell Douglas, was transferred there to work with Japanese counterparts on rocket guidance systems.
 When Keller returned to Southern California, she wanted to continue her studies and connected with Soyu Tanaka.

 Keller said she initially regarded the tea ceremony as formulaic, in part because her teacher in Japan spoke no English other than “one, two, three.”
 But Soyu Tanaka, she said, is particularly good at explaining the hows and whys of tea ceremony, helping her understand the reason for every movement.